Profess0ro/packing_list/README.md

 4.	*Easy to use*
 	- Interaction with this application is easy since the information, validation and feedback provides helpfully to complete the tasks.

+# User stories

+### **First time visitor goals**
+- When visiting this application for the first time it´s easy to understand what the functions are in this packing list planner so I can start prepare for my trips. <br>- ***Achived by:*** Providing the user easy navigation through all functions with validation and error messages when invalid data are entered.

+### **Returning visitor goals**
+- When returning to this application I can check how my packing progress are going before going to my trip.
+I can change status if some items are packed and also add and delete items to my existing list. <br>- ***Achieved by:*** The user can go in and edit a packing list and with functions as change packing status on every item, add and delete items on the list.

+### **Frequently visitor goals**
+- If I´m going to prepare packing lists for multiple trips in a short time there´s an option for me to create multiple packing lists so I can keep track on every trips packing lists. <br>- ***Achieved by:*** Let the user add additional packing list and add items to each and every single packing list with their unique items.

 # Flowchart
 These are the flowcharts that was created before starting this project and are the blueprints for this planner.